Irish government under further pressure to join Gaza genocide case

 The Taoiseach has said the government will wait until South Africa files its main case against Israel before deciding whether to submit an intervention.

-South Africa has taken a case against Israel’s action in Gaza, which has killed 25,000 people since October, according to the Hamas-run health ministry.
+South Africa has brought a case against Israel’s action in Gaza, which has killed 25,000 people since October, according to the Hamas-run health ministry.

 On Wednesday, the Social Democrats tabled a motion in the Dail calling on the Irish government to support South Africa’s case.